 Tips for Best Results

-- Large roast: If you have a larger 5 lbs roast, I would recommend cutting it in half and cooking it for the amount of time you would a 3 lbs roast.
+- Large roast: If you have a larger 5 pounds roast, I would recommend cutting it in half and cooking it for the amount of time you would a 3 pounds roast.
 It will come out more flavorful this way.

 - To prevent veggies from becoming mushy: If using an 8 quart Instant Pot, wrap them in parchment paper instead of throwing them into the pot.
 If you’ve got a 6 quart Instant Pot, cooking them at the same time as the meat is no longer an option, they will be overcooked and mushy.
 Wait and cook after.